reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 In a Spring Boot application we usually configure the `DataSource` in `application.yaml` using properties with the prefix `spring.datasource`.
 But we can define only one `DataSource` with these properties.
-To define multiple `DataSource`s we need to use custom properties:
+To define multiple `DataSource`s we need to use custom properties in `application.yml`:

 ```yaml
 tenants: